Does Benzoyl Peroxide Cause the Skin to Age Faster?

 Benzoyl peroxide is a popular topical treatment for acne due its high efficacy, lack of serious side effects, and affordability.
 It works exceptionally well when applied correctly, and doctors often prescribe it alongside other treatments like retinoids or antibiotics because it can help other treatments work better.
 However, a potential concern for users is that benzoyl peroxide might accelerate skin aging.

-While there is currently no scientific evidence that this occurs, part of how benzoyl peroxide treats acne is by generating free radicals, which are substances that may contribute to skin aging.
+While there is currently no scientific evidence that this occurs, part of how benzoyl peroxide treats acne is by generating free radicals, called "benzoyl radicals," that kill acne bacteria.
+However, free radicals are substances that may contribute to skin aging.
 In addition, benzoyl peroxide often causes temporary skin dryness, which may accentuate fine lines and further create an impression of premature aging.

-Fortunately, these side effects are easy to counteract by applying a moisturizer that contains antioxidants (substances that remove free radicals) to the skin after benzoyl peroxide treatment.
-This will neutralize free radicals created by the benzoyl peroxide treatment and will also prevent dryness by rehydrating the skin.
+Fortunately, these side effects are easy to counteract by applying a moisturizer that contains antioxidants to the skin after benzoyl peroxide treatment.
+Antioxidants neutralize benzoyl radicals created by benzoyl peroxide, and the hydrating ingredients in a moisturizer will prevent dryness.

 What Is Benzoyl Peroxide?

-Benzoyl peroxide is available both over-the-counter or as a prescription in 2.5% to 10% strength and is an extremely effective weapon in the fight against acne when used in sufficient quantities, and particularly when combined with an alpha hydroxy acid like glycolic acid.
+Benzoyl peroxide is available both over-the-counter in 2.5% to 10% strength and is an extremely effective weapon in the fight against acne when used in sufficient quantities, and particularly when combined with an alpha hydroxy acid like glycolic acid.

 When benzoyl peroxide enters the skin, it breaks down into 2 compounds: